revtel/react-native-nfc-manager/README.md

 It also open sourced in this repo: [React Native NFC ReWriter App](https://github.com/revtel/react-native-nfc-rewriter)

-## Latest Changes

-`v2` to `v3` is primarily a refactor, to let long-term maintain easier.
-During the refactor, there're also several major enhancements:

-- Separate each NFC technology into its own handler, and provide `getter` from main `NfcManager` object to access them.
-This way we can avoid namespace corrupting due to individual tech methods.
-- Provide `compatibility layer` for common NFC tech handler, such as `NfcA` or `IsoDep`, so we don't need to do lots of if/else according to `Platform.OS`.

 ## Basic Usage

 If all you want to do is to read `NDEF` data, you can use this example: